For more information, please contact the Office of the Registrar.

 Review of algebra including equations, inequalities, functions, graphs, logarithms and exponentials.
 Topics in finite mathematics including matrix algebra and linear programming.
 Introduction to differential calculus and use in optimization.
 Applications in business, economics and the social sciences.
-Prerequisite: 105 or consent of instructor.
+Prerequisite: 105 or equivalent.
 5 credits.

 Differential and integral calculus of real functions of one variable.
 Differentiation, the chain rule, the mean-value theorem, the fundamental theorem, limits and continuity, curve sketching.
 Integration by substitution.
 Application of the derivative and integral to physics and geometry.
 Prerequisite: 150 or equivalent.
 5 credits.

 A continuation of Calculus I to include further techniques of integration, Taylor approximations, sequences and series.
-Plane analytic geometry, including arc length.
-Prerequisite: 170 or equivalent.
+Plane analytic geometry, parametric equations, including polar form.
+Prerequisite: 170 or equivalent with a grade of C- or better.
 3 credits.